keycastr/keycastr/README.md

 ## Security Concerns

 Any application in the Accessibility or Input Monitoring sections of the Security & Privacy pane in macOS's Preferences.app is capable of receiving all your input events.
-We encourage you to inspect these lists carefully, remove applications which you don't believe need to monitor your input, and ask tough questions of the companies which produce the software you use.
+We encourage you to inspect these lists carefully, remove applications that you don't believe need to monitor your input and ask tough questions of the companies which produce the software you use.

-KeyCastr is completely free and open source, and does not employ any networking mechanisms other than that included with the ubiquitous [Sparkle framework](https://sparkle-project.org/) for managing application updates.
+KeyCastr is completely free, and open-source and does not employ any networking mechanisms other than that included with the ubiquitous [Sparkle framework](https://sparkle-project.org/) for managing application updates.
 KeyCastr will never receive or display your passwords, so long as the website or application you are using treats password entry as secure, e.g. `<input type="password">` or equivalent.

 ## History and Credits

 - [sdeken](https://github.com/sdeken) wrote the original version.
 - [akitchen](https://github.com/akitchen) occasional development and maintenance.
 - [elia](https://github.com/elia) created `keycastr` organization and forked into it.
 - [lqez](https://github.com/lqez) added a new menu bar icon.
 - [QuintB](https://github.com/QuintB) designed an updated application icon to match the icon style in modern versions of macOS.

 ## License